mobxjs/mobx/docs/best/pitfalls.md

 #### The propType of an observable array is object

 Observable arrays are actually objects, so they comply to `propTypes.object` instead of `array`.
-`mobx-react` will [soon](https://github.com/mobxjs/mobx-react/pull/59) provide explicit propTypes for observable data structures.
+`mobx-react` provides it's explicit `PropTypes` for observable data structures.

+#### Rendering ListViews in React Native

+`ListView.DataSource` in React Native expects real arrays, so make sure to `.slice()` arrays first before passing them to list views.
+For more info see [#476](https://github.com/mobxjs/mobx/issues/476)

 #### Declaring propTypes might cause unnecessary renders in dev mode